 India and other developing nations struggle with high rates of teacher absence and student dropouts in rural schools.
 Addressing this means finding ways to educate young people without the aid of government officials and teachers.

 We also need to explore different learning systems that allow people to learn for themselves - with the internet at our fingertips, it's time to see what we can master.

 This becomes all the more important in communities that experience marginalization.
 Marginalization, in effect, reduces not only the opportunities we may access, but also the confidence in doing so.
 Choices and the capacity to make choices are both attacked, and hence, we see looping cycles of social problems, from child labour to women being denied access to education and work.

-Simply presenting more opportunities seems to have a limited effect, when work is not put in to allowing the individuals to build their capacity to understand what they like and the life they’d like to build.
+Simply presenting more opportunities seems to have a limited effect, when work is not put into allowing the individuals to build their capacity to understand what they like and the life they would like to build.
 These opportunities currently provided become further cycles of limited options, which tend to deplete after a point.

 For a community to escape its marginalisation, it needs space and time.
 It needs some resources to play with and explore.
-It needs sources for information and people around to support, in an attempt to build their lives together.
+It needs sources of information and people around to support, in an attempt to build their lives together.

 At Project DEFY: Design Education for Yourself, the mission is to change the way people think and ignite individual passions so students can believe in their abilities to educate themselves, others and their communities.

 With a computer at hand, the community customizes a makerspace that fits their own requirements, and develops its own learning space, called a Nook.
-Projects can be anything - artistic, technical, or other - to fit each student's own learning interests and experience.
+Projects can be anything - artistic, technical, or other - to fit each learner's own learning interests and experience.

 Learners use the internet as their guidebook for learning.
 At the Nook, all ideas and information are shared and can be further developed by the community, which in turn can find ways to boost their economy.